SimonGsponer/extracurricular_coding/pulling_NASDAQ.md

 #define how every line of txt file should be parsed
 def parser(s):
 	'''
-	This function returns, for every line of the symbols txt file, the stock symbol and name of the corresponding company.
+	This function appends, for every line of the symbols txt file, the stock symbol and name of the corresponding company to a list, defined on global level (since ftp.retrlines does not accept arguments).

 	Arguments:
 	----------